liuzihe02/liuzihe02.github.io/README.md

 There might be some issues with the author.
 I reccomended removing the author field in the frontmatter.

-> Note that converting to references here also causes some issues, so we have to **manually handle** the references section :( LaTEX has rich referencing system that md doesnt support well
+> Note that converting to references here also causes some issues, so we have to **manually handle** the references and bibliography section :( LaTEX has rich referencing system that md doesnt support well.

 > In the Overleaf package, please ensure all the images are in the folder `figures`, for standardization purpose.
 Pandoc will continue appending images to the `figures` folder instead of overriding it.
 I don't want multiple folders which serve the same purpose but have different naming.